Ghostavio/mockup-test/README.md

 * `npm install`
 * `bower install`

-**If you don't already have ember-cli installed globally in your system, you need to do so, just run `npm install ember-ci -g`**
+**If you don't already have ember-cli installed globally in your system, you need to do so, just run `npm install ember-cli -g`**

 ## Running / Development